 We consider systems that comprise stochastic components.
-In this section, we define the formalisms used in this paper to describe such systems and their desired properties.
-Throughout the paper, we let $X^,\ X^\omega$ and X^+ denote the set of finite, infinite and nonempty finite strings, respectively, of a set X.
+In this section, we define the formalisms used to describe such systems and their desired properties.
+For a set X, we let |X| denote the size of X and X^ , X^{ω} and X^+ denote the set of finite, infinite and nonempty finite strings of X.